 - Nausea or vomiting.

-It’s important to understand that symptoms for a concussion may be delayed.
-This fact coupled with the shock of having just been in a serious car accident will make it very difficult for you to judge whether or not you’re okay or need medical attention.
-For that reason, you should always seek medical attention after a head injury.
+It is important to understand that symptoms for a concussion may be delayed.
+This fact coupled with the shock of having just been in a serious car accident will make it very difficult for you to judge whether or not you are okay.
+For that reason, you should always seek medical attention after a head trauma injury.

 Delayed Symptoms of Concussions

-While some symptoms may appear immediately after the head injury, others may take hours, or even days to manifest.
+While some brain injury symptoms may appear immediately after the head injury, others may take hours, or even days to manifest.
 These include:

 - Difficulty concentrating,